Horse Powertrain: HR13

-The HR18 is a 1.8L Atkinson-cycle internal combustion engine, designed for use in a hybrid powertrain.
-The engine delivers up to 80kW power and 172Nm of torque, weighing in at 100 kg.

 B15

-A 1.5-liter gasoline engine delivering up to 161 hp and 188 lb-ft of torque designed for hybrid powertrain application.
+A 1.5-liter gasoline engine delivering up to 161 hp and 188 lbft of torque designed for hybrid powertrain applications.

 C15

 The C15 engine is a 1.5 liter four-cylinder engine, designed for use as a range extender owing to its small footprint.
 It is designed to meet Euro 7, China 7 and SULEV20 emissions standards.
-The engine will be available in 70kW and a turbo-charged 120kW variant.
-Gasoline, ethanol and methanol flex fuels may be used to fuel the engine.
+The engine will be available in 70 kW and a turbo-charged 120 kW variant.
+The engine is compatible with gasoline, ethanol and methanol flex fuels.